Shangqiu: History

 The history of Shangqiu ("Hills of Shang") is closely related to the very beginning of Chinese history.
 The tradition dates back to the Three August Ones and Five Emperors periods (c.
 25th century BC), when the legendary Emperors Shennong, Zhuanxu and Ku were said to be living in the present Shangqiu area.
-The son of Emperor Ku, Qi (契), who helped Yu the Great to control floods, was enfeoffed the area of Shang, who also became the ancestor of the ancient Shang.
+The son of Emperor Ku, Qi (契), who helped Yu the Great to control floods, was enfeoffed the area of Shang, who also became the ancestor of the Predynastic Shang.
 Shangqiu was also reportedly one of the capitals defended by the Xia emperor Xiang, troubled by rebellions in his reign.
-The thirteenth generation grandson of Qi (契), Tang overthrew the ruling Xia dynasty and founded the Shang dynasty, with its first capital at Nanbo (南亳, currently south of Shangqiu).
+The thirteenth generation grandson of Xie (契), Tang overthrew the ruling Xia dynasty and founded the Shang dynasty, with its first capital at Nanbo (南亳, currently south of Shangqiu).
 Around the 11th century BC, the Shang dynasty was replaced by the Zhou dynasty.
 The royal descendants of the Shang dynasty were enfeoffed the area of Shangqiu, which later became the state of Song.

 The Song capital, known as Suiyang, was located at present-day Nanguan (南关) in the south of Shangqiu's urban area.
 The Song was a major power during the Spring and Autumn era, but declined during the Warring States era and eventually fell to the Qi and Wei in 286 BC.
 In the Han dynasty, Suiyang served as the capital of the Liang Kingdom.
 King Xiao of Liang (r.
 169 BC – 144 BC) stayed loyal to the Emperor Jing of Han in the Rebellion of the Seven States, during which a failed siege of Suiyang caused the collapse of the main rebel army.
 The king was also a famous patron of arts and literature who hosted some of the best known Han poets, such as Zhuang Ji and Sima Xiangru, in the Liang capital.

 From the Cao Wei dynasty to the early Sui dynasty, Suiyang was the seat of Liang Commandery (梁郡).
 It became the seat of Song Prefecture (Songzhou) in 596 AD.
 During the An Lushan rebellion in the Tang dynasty, a ten-month-long siege of Suiyang in 757 turned the tide of the war to the Tang's favor.